armhold/polygen/README.md

-# Polygen - Polygen uses a genetic algorithm to approximate an image with a small number of polygons.
+# Polygen uses a genetic algorithm to approximate an image with a small number of polygons.

 ###